The challenges of Systems Engineering

 The best solutions only arise if the complete system is taken into account as part of a larger system, the life cycle and all parties involved in the chain.

-Applying Systems Engineering ensures transparent decision-making, traceable information and demonstrable work processes throughout the system’s life cycle.
+Application of SE ensures transparent decision-making, traceable information and demonstrable work processes throughout the system’s life cycle.

 Continuous learning and integration